 When considering ceiling attenuation there are several factors other than the tile that affect the passage of sound.
 When it passes through the tile it encounters other materials above the ceiling system that will once again reflect, absorb, or filter the sound.
 To improve the ceiling attenuation of a ceiling system it is wise to add elements like polyester batting to absorb most of the sound as it filters through the ceiling tile.

 By now youíve probably figured out that when shopping for ceiling tiles, it is important to consider how they will affect the sound in your room - but no more so than considering the effect that your flooring will have, or your furniture for that matter.
 In an empty room you would probably hear a considerable difference when installing a tin ceiling tile (which only has an NRC of about .10) compared to a mineral fiber tile (which has an NRC of about .70).
 But once you factor in furniture, decor, etc., that sound difference will be considerably less; in fact it may not be noticeable at all.

 Here is a quick look at some common ceiling tile materials and what applications they work well in:

 With a low NRC and high CAC, tin ceiling tiles are best suited for rooms that include other objects that will absorb sound well (carpet, furniture, drapes).
 Tin tiles are suitable for almost all home applications (perhaps with the exception of a home theater) and do well in businesses that arenít overly noisy.

-With a better NRC rating than tin, pvc ceiling tiles are good for almost all residential and business applications.
-For louder rooms like home theaters or in offices where privacy is an issue, use fiberglass batting to help absorb any sound that passes through the tile.
+With a better NRC rating than tin, PVC ceiling tiles are good for almost all residential and business applications.
+For louder rooms like home theaters or in offices where privacy is an issue, use polyester batting to help absorb any sound that passes through the tile.

 Mineral Fiber / Acoustic Ceiling Tiles